Mudbill/lwjgl-swt-bridge/README.md

 [Download the jar](https://github.com/Mudbill/lwjgl-swt-bridge/releases) from the releases page and include it in your project's build path, and you'll be able to access the GLComposite class and the GLDrawLoop class.

+The GLComposite class requires an instance of GLDrawLoop, which you can extend.
+You'll be given these three methods to override and use for whatever OpenGL calls you'd like.

 ```java
 public class MyOpenGLClass extends GLDrawLoop {
 	@Override